-The Association of Academic Health Centers (AAHC) is a non-profit organization that seeks to advance the nation's health and well-being through vigorous leadership of the nation’s academic health centers.
+Founded in 1969, the Association of Academic Health Centers (AAHC) is a non-profit organization that seeks to advance the nation's health and well-being through vigorous leadership of the nation’s academic health centers.
+It’s mission is to improve the nation's health care system by mobilizing and enhancing the strengths and resources of the academic health center enterprise in health professions education, patient care, and research.

-As their national organization, the Association of Academic Health Centers seeks to improve the nation's health and well-being by strengthening, advocating, and leading on behalf of its member institutions, which are at the forefront of health professions education, patient care, and biomedical and health services research.
+AAHC works toward this mission by strengthening, advocating, and leading on behalf of its member institutions, which are at the forefront of health professions education, patient care, and biomedical and health services research.
 This requires vigorous leadership that enhances and mobilizes the intellectual capital, influence, and resources of academic health centers towards the overarching goal of improving health care system.

 Academic Health Centers: Impact

 There are more than 100 academic health centers nationwide and they have enormous impact regionally, nationally, and internationally.

 - Education: They are essential to the nation’s higher education system as they educate tomorrow’s health care providers and pioneers.

 - Patient care: These institutions are vital providers of patient care, from basic to advanced, and offer comprehensive as well as cutting-edge treatment.